 - All Courts of the State of Texas

-- U.S. District Court for the Southern, Eastern, and Northern Districts of Texas
+- U.S. Federal Court for the Northern District of Texas

 - U.S. Court of Appeals for the Fifth Circuit Court of Appeals